kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

 = 1.5.5 =
-* Redesign of post type settings page, with added capability to customize quick edit fields for each post type
+* Redesign of post type settings page
+* Ability to customize quick edit fields for each post type added.
+Visit Settings > Nested Pages > Post Types to hide specific fields from the quick edit interface for each post type.
-* Swedish translation added (Thanks to Marcus Forsberg)
+* Thumbnail support added to nested/sort view.
+Visit Settings > Nested Pages > Post Types to enable post thumbnails.
-* Fixed bug where Post menu wasn't being replaced if option checked.
+* Bug fix where Post menu wasn't being replaced if option checked.
 * Modified date set to not update when reordering post order through the nested view.
 * Issue of duplicate posts item in nav menu resolved.
-* Fix for invalid rel attribute in generated nav menus, resulting in W3C invalidation.
+* Fix for invalid rel attribute in generated nav menus, resulting in W3C validation error.
+* Swedish translation added (Thanks to Marcus Forsberg)

 = 1.5.4 =
 * Spanish translation added (Thanks to Raúl Martínez)